-As a result of COVID-19 government mandated restrictions, AMA Group's 2021 AGM was conducted as an online virtual meeting.
-Shareholders were encouraged and provided with information to access, attend and vote at the online meeting.
-There was also an opportunity for shareholders to ask questions on the business of the Group, its financial results and in relation to specific business of the meeting both through online participation at the meeting or by sending questions to AMA Group ahead of the AGM.
+In line with best practice, AMA Group's 2022 AGM was conducted as a hybrid meeting.
+Shareholders were encouraged and provided with information to access, attend and vote at the meeting.
+There was also an opportunity for shareholders to ask questions on the business of the Group, its financial results and in relation to specific business of the meeting both through participating at the meeting or by sending questions to AMA Group ahead of the AGM.
 All questions asked were responded to at the AGM.
-The Group also had a live webcasting at its AGM so that shareholders who were unable to attend the meeting online could view the proceedings at a later time.
+The Group also had a live webcasting at its AGM so that shareholders who were unable to attend the meeting could view the proceedings at a later time.

-To recognise the votes of shareholders present at the AGM and those who vote by proxy, consistent with the approach in 2021, at the 2022 AGM all items of business will be decided on a poll.
+To recognise the votes of shareholders present at the AGM and those who vote by proxy, consistent with the approach in 2022, at the 2023 AGM all items of business will be decided on a poll.